North Region of Puerto Rico

 Camuy, Puerto Rico

-Camuy, known as "The Romantic City" and "The City of the Taíno Sun", is a town and municipality located on the northwest coast of Puerto Rico.
-Founded in 1807, it has a population of around 31,000 inhabitants and is characterized by its natural beauty and rich history.
+Camuy, known as “The Romantic City” and “The City of the Taíno Sun,” is a municipality located on the northern coast of Puerto Rico within the Northern Region (Porta Atlántico).
+Founded in 1807, this town combines a rich cultural history with the natural landscapes that define this area of the island’s north.

 Cataño, Puerto Rico

-Cataño, the smallest municipality in Puerto Rico, is located on the northeast coast of the island, right in front of the San Juan Bay.
-Despite its size of only 12.5 square kilometers, Cataño boasts an irresistible charm that makes it a unique destination.
+Cataño, known as “The Gateway to the Capital,” is the smallest municipality in Puerto Rico and is located on the northern coast of the island, across from the San Juan Bay.
+Despite its size of approximately 12.5 square kilometers, this municipality stands out for its strategic location and close proximity to the capital.

 Corozal, Puerto Rico

-The city also holds the title of "Capital of the Center of the Island" due to its strategic location in the heart of Puerto Rico.
-This position makes it an ideal starting point for exploring the island and its various attractions.
+In addition, Corozal is known as the “Heart of the Island” due to its strategic inland location.
+This position makes it an ideal starting point for exploring different regions of the island while enjoying its mountainous landscapes and strong sense of community.

 Dorado, Puerto Rico